(Mathematics, Statistics, and Computer Science)

 298 Independent Study

 This course covers partial differential equations from an applied perspective and emphasizes simple models involving phenomena such as wave motion and diffusion.
 Topics and techniques such as separation of variables, boundary value problems, Fourier series, and orthogonal functions are developed carefully.
 Mathematical computing is used freely.
-Prerequisite: Mathematics 230.
+Prerequisite: MATH 230.
 Offered in 2013-14 and alternate years.
-Counts toward neuroscience concentration.
+Counts toward neuroscience and mathematical biology concentrations.

 Complex analysis treats the calculus of complex-valued functions of a complex variable.
 Familiar words and ideas from ordinary calculus (limit, derivative, integral, maximum and minimum, infinite series) reappear in the complex setting.
 Topics include complex mappings, derivatives, and integrals; applications focus especially on the physical sciences.
-Prerequisite: Mathematics 220, and Mathematics 226 or 244.
+Prerequisite: MATH 220, and MATH 226 or MATH 244.
 Offered annually.

 Properties of axiomatic systems are illustrated with finite geometries and applied in a synthetic examination of Euclid's original postulates, well-known Euclidean theorems, and non-Euclidean geometries.
 Euclidean, similarity, and affine transformations are studied analytically.
-These transformations are generalized to obtain results in projective geometry or used to generate fractals in an exploration of fractal geometry.
+These transformations are generalized to obtain results in hyperbolic geometry and used to generate fractals in an exploration of fractal geometry.
 Dynamic geometry software and hands-on labs are used to explore both the transformations and properties of these geometries.
-Prerequisite: Mathematics 220, and Mathematics 244 or 252.
+Prerequisite: MATH 220, and MATH 244 or MATH 252.
 Offered annually during Interim.

 Students work intensively on a special topic in mathematics.
 Topics vary from year to year.
 May be repeated if topics are different.
 Offered most years.